 *Currently only in Japan

-MyInsurance is complimentary insurance for MySOS members.
+MyInsurance is a complimentary insurance consulting service for MySOS users.

 *Service only available inside Japan.